openorch

 Click on the big "AI" button and download a model first.
 Don't worry, this model will be persisted across restarts (see volumes in the docker-compose.yaml).

 For brevity the below example assumes you went to the UI and downloaded a model already.
-(That could also be done with clients but would be longer).
+(That could also be done in code with the clients but then the code snippet would be longer).

 Let's do a sync prompting in JS.
 In your project run